 The Center for Combined Smart Energy Systems (CoSES) bundles the expertise of the TUM for research on energy systems.
 The aim is to develop viable concepts to integrate a large proportion of renewable and distributed energy sources into the existing energy system.
-The center pursued an integrated approach which not only considers electricity, but also heat, traffic and communication.
+The center pursues an integrated approach which not only considers electricity, but also heat, traffic and communication.
 The CoSES collaborates with partners from industry and other scientific institutions to jointly work on the research projects.
-The achieved results will not only be published in the scientific community but will be communicated to policy, industry and society.
+The achieved results will not only be published in the scientific community but will be communicated to politics, industry and society.

 As a part of the Munich School of Engineering, the CoSES is a central platform for joint research on future energy systems.
 The integrated approach is reflected by the participating chairs and the resulting subprojects.
 To ensure the balance, the CoSES is jointly directed by the heads of the participating chairs: